HoussamByoud92/AgroTrace-MS-v2/README.md

 The platform follows a decentralized microservices architecture, relying on REST communication and event-driven processing.
 Service discovery is handled using Netflix Eureka, while data exchange and processing are coordinated through Apache Kafka.
 The analytical layer combines time-series forecasting, object detection, and agronomic rules.

-System Architecture
+System Architecture:

 The platform is composed of independent microservices, each responsible for a specific functional domain.
 Services communicate through REST APIs and Kafka topics.
 Service discovery is handled dynamically at runtime using Netflix Eureka; however, the architectural diagrams focus on logical interactions rather than infrastructure-level discovery mechanisms.

 <img width="911" height="824" alt="image" src="https://github.com/user-attachments/assets/2dd4977f-be73-4f8e-9c3a-d015b91c3f30" />

-Core Infrastructure Components
+Core Infrastructure Components:

 API Gateway (Nginx)
 Central entry point for external requests and frontend access.